adamcg123/professional-readme-generator/Develop/README.md

   ## Description

-  This is a readme generator that runs in a terminal and you answer the questions in the cli and it takes the info that you entered and makes a readme
+  this is a MVC app that allows users to create a account, login, make and edit post, delete post and comment on others post. so its basically a blog app.

   ## Table of contents
   * [Installation](#installation)